go101/immutable-value-proposal/README.md

 * `{self_modifiable: false}` values are declared with `const`.
    Please note that, although a `const` value itself can't be modified, the values referenced by the `const` value might be modifiable.
+   (This is the same as JavaScropt const variables and Java final variables.)

 Types with property `{ref_modifiable: false}` are called immutable types.
 The notation `T.fixed` is introduced to represent the immutable version of mutable type `T`,